fahadahdal/HomeDeport_QA_Challenge/README.md

 - Under "Test Explorer", right click on "DataDrivenFramework > Run Selected Tests".
 After that Automated Test will start executing.

 Reporting:
-- Once Automated Test will be completed, the reporting will be open automatically showing logs and Test status.
+- Once Automated Test will be completed, the reporting will be open automatically Test status and logs.

 Manual Testcases:
 - Go to Solution Explorer and Under "DataDriverFramwork", manual Test cases are located having name "TestCases.xlsx"